Frequently Asked Questions

 A: The sooner the better!
-Once you start your planning process, we recommend that you fill out the Online Event Authorization Form.
+Once you start your planning process, we recommend that you fill out the University Event Authorization Form.
 Your request must be turned in at least 10 business days prior to the event.
 Large special events are recommended to turn them in at least two months in advance.

 Reserving Space on Campus

 Q: How do I reserve a classroom/auditorium on campus for my event?